The songs in this Volume come from the years 1975-80 and include

 [ 1 ] True And A Lie

-I'm alive I'm alive and well and living in London
+I'm alive and well

-and I can't can't believe my luck after what I've
+can't believe my luck

-been through I'm alive I'm alive and I'm well and
+I'm alive and I'm well

-I'm living in London that's my story, anyway so how
+and I'm living in London

-about you?
+so how about you?

 Did you move